This is an updated blog that was first published on November 17, 2016

 Hackers covet privileged accounts and credentials, knowing that, once obtained, they provide a fast track to an organization’s most critical systems and sensitive data.
 With privileged credentials in hand, a hacker essentially becomes an “insider”—and that’s a dangerous scenario.

-Hackers are also adept at obtaining deep privileges on a single computer and then expanding their privileges to other devices across a network.
+Hackers are also adept at obtaining deep privileges on a single computer and then expanding their privileges to other devices across a network via lateral movement and privilege escalation.
 With the proper privileges, and inadequate technology controls, a hacker can easily erase their tracks to avoid detection while they traverse the environment and get closer to achieving their objectives.

 Insider Privilege Misuse or Abuse